SJSUFall2019-CMPE272/ProjectGroup-21/README.md

 Note: Based on the available data we change the scope of this problem statement(country, state or district etc).

-**Technology stack Dataset: kaggle, Harvard Dataverse Language: Python Visualisation: D3.js Domain: Machine Learning**
+**Technology stack **: kaggle, Harvard Dataverse Datasets, Language: Python, Visualisation: D3.js, Domain: Machine Learning**

 **1) Groupify**